behfar/RepData_PeerAssessment1/PA1_template.md

 df <- read.csv('activity.csv')
 ```

-2. Summarize the data for total number of steps per day
+### What is the mean total number of steps taken per day?

+For this part of the assignment, we will ignore the missing values in the dataset (`na.rm=TRUE`).

 ```r